patSSFC/seattle-301n2/class-16-project-week-day-1/README.md

    Proposals, written or electronic, as per the project description, are due for review with the instruction team.
 First come, first served!

-  **Due at 12pm.**
+  **Due at Monday Evening Labs.**

-2.
 Here are some tips on how to organize your team during the launch phase.

  * Elect a Launch Driver who will be responsible for the following:
     * Driving the coding of the initial scaffolding phase.
     * Hosting the code under their GitHub account (or create a new GitHub organization for your team and an organizational repo for the project)
  * The rest of the team will be Launch Navigators and responsible for the following:
       * Navigating the coding of the initial scaffolding phase.
       * Staying one-step ahead of the Launch Driver by researching unfamiliar technology.